arkui-x/docs/en/application-dev/reference/apis/js-apis-buffer.md

 readUInt8(offset?: number): number

-Reads an 8-bit unsigned integer from this **Buffer** instance at the specified offset.
+Reads a 8-bit unsigned integer from this **Buffer** instance at the specified offset.

 **System capability**: SystemCapability.Utils.Lang